Japh/Favorite-Plugins/readme.txt

 = 0.6 =
 * Moved screenshot to assets directory to make plugin download smaller
-* Removed vestigle /lib directory
+* Removed vestigial /lib directory
+* Implementing feature parity with upcoming Favorites tab in WordPress 3.5
+* Now uses same meta data as WordPress 3.5 will, to save you time
+* Added redundancy check for WordPress 3.5, plugin will stop execution to avoid conflicts

 = 0.5 =
 * Switched to utilise the new Favourites API.
 Props @Otto42.